It is abnormal tissue growth. They can develop right under the skin.

 - Infection (lymphadenitis): this can increase the number of white blood cells, which multiply in response to stimulation with a foreign substance (antigen).
 Swollen lymph nodes under the arm may occur due to an infection or injury to the arm or hand.

-- Virus: immune reaction to a generalized infection in the body, such as viral infections that can occur with the common cold, as well as more serious infections such as HIV.
+- Virus: immune reaction to a generalized disorder in the body, such as viral infections that can occur with the common cold, as well as more severe conditions such as HIV.

-- Inflammation: infiltration with inflammatory cells during an infection or inflammation in a region of a determined lymph node.
-Some immune disorders, such as lupus or rheumatoid arthritis , can also cause widespread inflammation of the lymph nodes.
+- Inflammation: infiltration with inflammatory cells during an infection or inflammation in a region of a determining lymph node.
+Some immune disorders, such as lupus or rheumatoid arthritis, can also cause widespread inflammation of the lymph nodes.

 - Cancer: In rare cases, breast cancer or lymphoma can cause swollen lymph nodes in the armpit.
-Rarely, a person may have a node or group of nodes that grow rapidly and become difficult to treat and can not move easily under the skin.
+Rarely, a person may have a node or group of nodes that proliferate and become difficult to treat and can not move quickly under the skin.
 These may indicate a tumor.

 - Blood cancer: uncontrolled, malignant multiplication of lymphocytes as in lymphoma or leukemia.